About Our Willow, Dogwood, and Poplar Cuttings

 How we harvest and store our cuttings and scionwood

-All of our willow cuttings are harvested when they are dormant.
+In the winter, all of our willow cuttings are harvested when they are dormant.
 Immediately after the harvest, we store them in a climate controlled cooler at 37F.
 Based on our experience, willow cuttings are still viable after up to 120 days in storage.

-Some Specifics on our Willow Cuttings.
+Some Specifics on our Willow Cuttings

 How we process your order